Olena Stepaniv: Early years

+Military service

 During the First World War she was a student at Lviv University.
 While still a student she was given the command of a platoon.
 She claimed that she joined the Ukrainian Sich Riflemen by dressing as a man.
 Her disguise was spotted and it was debated as to whether she should be detained; she was saved when Volodymyr Starosolsky intervened and persuaded the recruiters to enroll her.
-Some of these details changed when she retold the story.
+Initially, Olena was mentioned in the legion's acts under the male name Oleh, but by the time of her first award in November 1914 her real name had become publicly known.
 It has been estimated that only 34 Ukrainian women made it to the front including Stepaniv and her friend Hanna Dmyterko.
+Some of the details of Olena's military service would change in her later retellings.

-Stepaniv was also present at the battle for Makivka with the Legion of Ukrainian Sich Riflemen and was rewarded by being promoted to second lieutenant and awarded a medal for bravery.
-She became the best-known female Ukrainian soldier.
-The women soldiers were reported on internationally, and postcards of them were distributed, but it was Stepaniv who gained the greatest profile.
-Ferenc Molnár, a journalist and playwright, reported seeing women sharp shooters serving alongside men, wearing uniforms and gaining medals and promotions.
+Stepaniv was present at the battle for Makivka with the Legion of Ukrainian Sich Riflemen and was rewarded by being promoted to second lieutenant and awarded a medal for bravery.
+In January 1915 an interview with Stepaniv was published by Neues Wiener Tagblatt, and she became the best-known female Ukrainian soldier.
+Women soldiers at the time were reported on internationally, and postcards of them were distributed, but it was Stepaniv who gained the greatest profile.
+Ferenc Molnár, a journalist and playwright, reported seeing female riflemen serving alongside men, wearing uniforms and gaining medals and promotions.
+Italian press of the time compared Olena to an Amazon, and her portraits became popular around Europe and even in America.
 According to one source, Stepaniv, Sofia Halechko and Iryna Kuz were the first women to fight on equal terms with men in the 20th century, but another source cites other examples.